Mouth Vs Nose Breathing While Running: A Detailed Comparison

 A close-up of a runner's face.

-How to Start Nose Breathing While Running
+How To Start Nose Breathing

-Most researchers and exercise physiologists note that adaptations in your breathing patterns and mechanics while running take time—typically six weeks to six months.
+Most researchers and exercise physiologists note that adaptations in your breathing patterns and mechanics while running take time, typically six weeks to six months.

+Once you reach a steady-state pace where you can maintain the effort while breathing through your nose, hold that pace.
 Since this will be a slower pace than your usual training speed, you can do part of every run, like your warm-up and cool-down, at this effort.

 Hover just above this threshold, much like you do with your lactate threshold on tempo runs, for as long as possible.
 This will desensitize your body to the sensations.